MinneapolisStarTribune/technical-interview-repo/README.md

 - Push your changes to your GitHub repo.
 - Create a Pull Request in your repo (draft is fine).
+    - Base branch `mid-level-assessment/frontend`
+    - Compare branch `my-solution-branch #or whatever you decide to call this branch`
 - Email the link to the pull request to the Hiring Manager.
 - During the technical portion of your final interview, you’ll walk through your solution with a team member and discuss your approach, trade-offs, and ideas for future improvement(s).